milliorn/nextjs-13-mongo-starter/README.md

 #### Database Deployments

 Click on `Connect` link.
 Select how you want to `Access your d ata through tools`.
 I chose `MongoDB for VS Code`.
 Follow instructions.

+#### Browse Collections

+Click on `Browse Collections` tab.
+It is found under Data Services.
+Messages will be found there.